 In assessing the recoverability of deferred tax assets, future taxable income is reasonably estimated based on the Company's business plan which is approved by the aforementioned Management meeting for any future deductible temporary differences that remain after taking into account the reversal of future taxable temporary differences and feasible tax planning strategies.
-The net amount of deferred tax assets recorded in the consolidated financial statements for the fiscal year 2020 is ¥162,298 million.
+The net amount of deferred tax assets recorded in the consolidated financial statements for the fiscal year 2021 is ¥156,553 million.

-If market trends, economic environment or business plans change significantly in relation to the asset group, and the Company revises its estimates of future taxable income, then may affect to the valuation of deferred tax assets.
+If market trends, economic environment or business plans change significantly and the Company revises its estimates of future taxable income, then this may affect to the valuation of deferred tax assets.